darikoneil/SweetPeeViewer/README.md

 BETA Calcium Imaging Sorter &amp; Deconvolver for Suite2P & Fissa Files

 ### IMPORTANT NOTE
-Latest update broke the build's ROI plotting order in regards to overlays.
+Latest update broke the build's ROI plotting order in regards to overlays/plotting.
 Specifically, sometimes when switching ROIs the overlay defaults back to blank white space instead of the user selected overlay.
-In this case, simply re-select the overlay.
+Also sometimes the plotting doesn't update In this case, simply re-select the overlay.
 Will be fixed ASAP.

 to-do:
 full param decon functionality